-Some of the names I've listed here may reflect usage at once time or another in history but possibly they are no longer used by any designated group today.
+Some of the names I've listed here may reflect usage at one time or another in history but possibly they are no longer used by any designated group today.
 However, these are the names that I was taught and that I associate with each full moon.
-Many of the names are interpreted into English and not necessarily identical on the Grecian calendar.
+Many of the names are interpreted into English and are not necessarily identical on the Grecian calendar.

 January Full Moon – Wolf Moon

 The January Full Wolf Moon represents howling wolves that would cry due to hunger, or so we thought.
 We now know that wolves howl to define their territory.

 February’s Full Moon is traditionally called the Snow Moon as February is typically a time of heavy snowfall.
 Sometimes the explanation for the name is just that straightforward.